hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

   unfocused_hollow: true
 ```

+#### Debug Level

-And, i also prefer the debug level to be OFF
+Set the debug level to OFF to minimize unnecessary logging:

 ```yml
 debug:
   log_level: OFF
 ```

+Thats it!
+Congratulations for making it here!
+If you have any more questions, feel free to reach out.
+Enjoy your minimalistic setup!

 ## References